akka/akka/akka-docs/src/main/paradox/actors.md

 :  @@snip [ActorDocTest.java](/akka-docs/src/test/java/jdocs/actor/ActorDocTest.java) { #import-actorRef }

-Using the `ActorSystem` will create top-level actors, supervised by the actor system’s provided guardian actor, while using an actor’s context will create a child actor.
+Using the `ActorSystem` will create top-level actors, supervised by the actor system’s provided guardian actor while using an actor’s context will create a child actor.

 Scala